Canine Orchiectomy (Neuter)

 ✓ DO allow yourself a few minutes to go over admitting information with the technician

 We are always looking to improve and enhance anesthesia for our patients.
-The protocol we use involves sending you home with two medications to be given the night before and the morning of (they can be given with a small treat).
-The first, Cerenia, prevents nausea and vomiting pre and post operatively and is given the morning of.
+The protocol we use involves sending you home with a medication to be given the morning of (it can be given with a small treat).
+Cerenia prevents nausea and vomiting pre and post operatively and is given the morning of.
 This medication lasts 24 hours and will allow your pet to eat soon after surgery.
-The second (which may or may not be dispensed), Trazodone is a safe, broadly used antianxiety medication that provides sedation without the side effects of true sedation (decreased blood pressure, heart rate and respirations, slow recovery from anesthesia), allows for a smoother recovery and an improved patient experience.
-We may recommend this medication at home to keep your pet feeling quieter during the recovery period.

 For your pet to have a safe surgical experience the veterinarian performing the procedure should be familiar with your pet's history and physical condition.
 With modern drugs and sophisticated equipment, the risk associated with general anesthesia and surgery is minimal for the healthy pet.
 However, the potential for complications still exists, and the best way to minimize the risk for your pet is to have a complete pre-surgical evaluation performed before the procedure.
 This allows us to determine if your pet has developed any underlying problems that might lead to complications during or after surgery, and to make any adjustments necessary to safeguard your pet’s health and comfort.
 The amount of preparation will be dictated by the age and health concerns of your pet, and by the nature of the procedure.
 Once all the information has been gathered and analyzed, our veterinarians will make recommendations about the advisability to proceed with anesthesia and surgery.